-Modifying Sports for ADHD Children
+Modifying Sports for Children with ADHD

 Despite the pitfalls of team sports, many kids with ADHD are strongly motivated to join them for social reasons as well as athletic interest.
 Indeed, learning to be a part of a team is a thrilling and therapeutic experience for kids who are up to the task.